danielguillan/modernizr-mixin/README.md

 ## Credits

-Thanks [Hugo Giraudel](https://github.com/hugogiraudel) for the code review and tweaks.
+Thanks [Kitty Giraudel](https://github.com/kittygiraudel) for the code review and tweaks.